awsdocs/aws-greengrass-developer-guide/doc_source/run-tests.md

 # Running Tests<a name="run-tests"></a>

 After you set the required configuration, you can start the tests\.
-The run time of the full test suite depends upon your hardware\.
-For a reference, a Raspberry Pi 3B takes approximately 30 minutes to complete\.
+The run time of the full test suite depends on your hardware\.
+For reference, it takes approximately 30 minutes to complete the full test suite on a Raspberry Pi 3B\.

 The following example command line shows you how to run the qualification tests for a device pool \(a set of identical devices\)\.
 You can find these commands in the `<devicetester-extract-location>/bin` directory\.